chinamike65/hugo-tuolesi/content/book5/book5en.md

 clarificationist

-Chapter 5 The Bodhisattva Sees the Way
+Chapter 5 The Bodhisattva Path of Seeing

 "Not born, not destroyed, not defiled, not pure, not increased nor decreased"

 This verse expressly speaks of the profound emptiness.